-When removing an exhibit, rosettes and outright awards may be collected from the Exhibition Office upon presentation of identification card and exhibitor's tag with appropriate seal.
+When removing an exhibit, rosettes and outright awards can be collected from the Exhibition Office upon presentation of one's identification card and exhibitor's tag with appropriate seal.

 Ist Prize Blue Rosette - Awarded to the best exhibit in each class.
 This award is worth three points for all classes towards the parish, school and individual awards.